 #JournalingForJustice was born out of the bluapple Poetry Network wanting to make sure that there is a maintained and concentrated focus on poems that address social justice.
 Many poems come through the bluapple Poetry Network and they are written by people from varied walks of life.
 However,

 About the network:

 The Omari Hardwick bluapple Poetry Network gives students across South Florida the opportunity to truly be the center of the educational process and express themselves through the art of spoken word poetry.
-Students from kindergarten through high school are exposed to the transformative power of poetry through teacher and student-led workshops, virtual poetry readings, regional conferences, and more.
+Students in grades K-12 are exposed to the transformative power of poetry through teacher and student-led workshops, virtual poetry readings, regional conferences, and more.

 The bluapple curriculum is aligned with all of the latest educational standards, but it is designed to make the focal point of the program true artistic expression.
 The ability to articulately and creatively express oneself with words is an essential tool for success that is cultivated with the assistance of teachers and teaching artists throughout the Network.

 Everyone wants to be heard.
 Everyone wants to feel like their life, their story is important, and that someone is listening.
 Oftentimes, children feel that no one is listening.
 They are taught to be the listeners and to regurgitate the information presented to them.
 But today’s youth are filled with concerns, emotions, and thoughtful perspectives.

 Students have thoughts that breathe, and the Omari Hardwick bluapple Poetry Network gives them platforms to let their words burn.

 The bluapple Teaching Artists are experienced poets that partner with teachers in the bluapple Poetry Network to help students develop their skills in writing, story-telling, and performing through weekly school visits.
 They also play a large role in facilitating annual events such as the Poetry and Leadership Conference and Louder Than A Bomb Florida Festival.